Taming-the-BEAST/StarBeast-Tutorial/README.md

 will not allow you to compare any of the likelihoods as they are always NaN (not a number) in the case of prior sampling.

-Figure \[fig.tracerPrior\] shows an example of comparing the traces of the species tree height.
+Figure 18 shows an example of comparing the traces of the species tree height.
 From the plot we can conclude that the sequences contain quite a bit of information about this parameter, as the posterior moved away from the prior and is much more focused on a specific value.

+<span>![Figure 18: Tracer showing the comparison between the
+prior and posterior distribution of the species tree height.](figures/Tracer_compareToPrior.png)</span>

 [![image](figures/ccby.png)](https://creativecommons.org/licenses/by/4.0/)
 This tutorial was written by Chi Zhang for [Taming the